Cre4T3Tiv3/llm-prompt-debugger/CONTRIBUTOR.md

 # Contributing to LLM Prompt Debugger

-👋 Thanks for considering a contribution! **LLM Prompt Debugger** is a developer-first UI for testing, tagging, and exporting LLM prompts — with built-in support for OpenAI, Claude, and Ollama.
-This guide will help you get started.
+Thank you for considering a contribution to **LLM Prompt Debugger**!

 ---